Birmingham Nursing Home Abuse Lawyer

 - Aspiration Death – Thousands of nursing home residents die every year because of aspiration.
 If your loved one’s death was due to the negligence of a nursing home staff member or the facility, you could be eligible to file a wrongful death claim in Alabama.

-Nursing homes themselves are usually named as defendants in most civil actions, but other third parties could bear liability in certain cases.
+Nursing homes themselves are usually named as defendants in most civil actions, but other third parties could also be liable.
 For example, injuries caused by a person not employed by the nursing home may lead to claims against that individual as well as possible negligent security claims if security was provided by an independent company.

 Frequently Asked Questions